 As surprising as it might seem for some people familiar with a Rottie to prefer a smaller dog, there are reasons to consider the advantages of a somewhat smaller dog.
 A smaller-sized dog may be preferred for apartments or condos, for example.

-Many apartment communities or condominium associations have dog size restrictions.
-Rottweilers who meet the breed size standard may be too large for these types of housing.
+Many apartment communities or condominium associations have dog-size restrictions.
+Rottweilers who meet the breed size standard may be too large for these housing types.
 Miniature Rotties may fit into these settings better than larger dogs.

 Older owners or those living with disabilities may prefer a smaller dog.
 Full-size Rottweilers have great personalities but can be difficult for people with mobility issues to manage.
 Smaller dogs are better suited to such situations.

-Some owners who already have smaller dogs may prefer not to get a larger Rottweiler.
-Larger dogs and small dogs often get along well, but there are legitimate safety concerns.
+Some owners with smaller dogs may prefer not to get a larger Rottweiler.
+Larger and small dogs often get along well, but there are legitimate safety concerns.
 Keeping a smaller Rottie around other small dogs may be preferable.